<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Difficulty answering these questions usually points to reporting risk that hasn’t been addressed yet.

-Why food businesses experience this pressure more often
+Why food businesses face these challenges more often

 Where teams tend to pause